-Improved stock identification is a critical element in the strategy to improve stock assessment and management of Chinook salmon, as outlined in Attachment F to the 1996 U.S. Letter of Agreement (L.O.A), the 1999 Pacific Salmon Treaty (PST) agreement, and U.S. coastwide Chinook salmon stock assessment standards (USCTC 1997).
-A stock assessment program that will directly estimate essential production parameters for the stock of Chinook salmon originating from the Taku River is necessary.
-Information from this project and a concurrent project that injects a coded wire tag (CWT) into each healthy Chinook salmon smolt captured in the Taku River (reestablished in 1993 and covered in a separate operational plan entitled "Production of Coho and Chinook salmon in the Taku River") will provide production parameter estimates such as smolt abundance, escapement, total harvest, exploitation rate, migratory timing, and migratory distribution.
+Improved stock identification is a critical element in the strategy to improve stock assessment and management of Chinook salmon , as outlined in Attachment F to the 1996 U.S. Letter of Agreement (L.O.A), the 1999 Pacific Salmon Treaty (PST) agreement, and U.S. coastwide Chinook salmon stock assessment standards (USCTC 1997).
+A stock assessment program that will directly estimate essential production parameters for the stock of Chinook salmon originating from the Taku River is required.
+Information from this project and a concurrent project, reestablished in 1993 and covered in a separate operational plan: Production of Coho and Chinook salmon in the Taku River(Williams et al. 2015) that includes injecting a coded wire tag (CWT) into each healthy Chinook salmon smolt captured in the Taku River will provide production parameter estimates such as smolt abundance, escapement, total harvest, exploitation rate, migratory timing, and migratory distribution.
 These tools are being used to improve management of this stock.
-Estimates of escapement form the basis of primary management objectives.
-Other population characteristics mentioned above can be tailored for strategies to achieve management objectives while providing fishing opportunities to various user groups.
+Estimates of escapement form the basis of primary management objectives of the Alaska Department of Fish and Game (ADF&G) and the Department of Fisheries and Oceans Canada (DFO) as dictated by the PST through the Pacific Salmon Commission (PSC) and associated technical committees.